diffblue/cbmc/doc/architectural/compilation-and-development.md

 If you have compiled using `make` then you can run the regression tests using `make test`.
-Run it from `regression/` to run all the regression tests, or any of its subfolders to just run the tests in that subfolder.
+Run it from `regression/` to run all the regression tests, or any of its subfolders to just run the tests for that module.
+The number of tests that are run in parallel can be controlled through the environment variable `TESTPL_JOBS`.

 If you have not compiled using `make` then this won't work, because the makefile is expecting to find binaries like `cbmc` and `jbmc` in the source